cometbft/cometbft/docs/architecture/adr-082-e2e-abci++.md

  ```

-If you compare this grammar with the original one, you will notice that method
+If you compare this grammar with the original one, you will notice that
 `Info` is removed.
 The reason is that, as explained in the section [CometBFT's expected behaviour](../../spec/abci/abci%2B%2B_tmint_expected_behavior.md#valid-method-call-sequences), one of the
-purposes of the `Info` method is part of the RPC handling from an external
+purposes of the `Info` method is being part of the RPC handling from an external
-client, which can happen at any time, and as such, cannot be expressed with
+client.
+Since this can happen at any time, it cannot be expressed with the
 grammar.
-This is not the case with the other two purposes, but since the Application does
+This is not true in other cases, but since the Application does
-not distinguish between different cases of why the `Info` is called, we removed
+not know why the `Info` is called, we removed
 it totally from the new grammar.
 The Application is still logging the `Info`
 call, but a specific test would need to be written to check whether it happens
 in the right moment.